MERRY CHRISTMAS: VOYAGE OF THE DAMNED

 Jack barked a laugh as he left.
 "Make me believe you, Doc."

 "Oh.
 Oh – right, of course," the Doctor answered quietly, and shook his head a little bashfully.
 He then looked up to Rose.
 "Don't you want to get changed?
-Going to be a big party out those doors," he nodded to them, a tempting excitement on the edge of his voice.
+Going to be a big party out there," he nodded to the doors, a tempting excitement on the edge of his voice.

 Rose shrugged, tucking a stray piece of fringe behind her ear.
 "Oh, I dunno, I'm kinda getting used to this whole military look," she said idly, then nodded to the controls, an amused challenge in her tone.
 "Vector tracker sorted?"

-"What?" he replied quickly, then looked at it, sticking his hands in his pockets.
+"What?" he asked quickly, then looked at it, sticking his hands in his pockets.
 "Oh!
 Right, yes.
 Well," he grinned at her.
 "You know.
-Had to lock onto the six axes to fully locate the centre of gravity," he fumbled, nodding up to Rose.
+Had to lock onto all six axes to fully locate the centre of gravity," he fumbled, nodding up to Rose.

 "Rubbish," Rose shook her head, part of her wanting to laugh at herself, for knowing so confidently that it was rubbish.
 "She locks onto the nearest centre of gravity automatically."

-"We just crashed into a ship, I wanted to give a hand--!" he shrugged, taking a step toward the ship's interior.
+"We just crashed into another ship, I wanted to give a hand-!" he shrugged, taking a step toward the ship's interior.
 "Now!
 Better go dust off the tuxedo of doom!" he said cheerily.